A Shining Example of The Use of Roman Stucco Cement

 Despite its illustrious past, nearly 40 years of disuse and neglect had left what has been called ‘the most iconic and inspirational building in the history of global conservation’, in need of some conservation itself.

-But it wasn't until 2010, when it was bought by Doug and Sue Hilton for their conservation charity, now called the ‘Snow Goose Wildlife Trust’, that the lighthouse was given a new lease of life.
+It wasn't until 2010, when it was bought by Doug and Sue Hilton for their conservation charity, now called the ‘Snow Goose Wildlife Trust’, that the lighthouse was given a new lease of life.

 However, even for Doug, with his previous background in construction and property, bringing this building back to life was going to be far from easy.

 - Unlike a building with vertical walls and eaves above, the Lighthouse’s sloping sides had no protection from rain.
 What fell at the top of the building simply washed down the walls, entering any surface crack on the way.
-Inevitably this allowed water to reach beneath the render, eventually loosening its bond with the brick.
+Inevitably this allowed water to reach beneath the exterior wall render, eventually loosening its bond with the brick.

 - Worse still, the lighthouse had been built with exceptionally porous brick, which would suck water from the render before it had properly set.
 This inherent structural problem meant that the bond between brick and the original render had always been suspect.